|Weight||82kg (12st 12lb)|

 |IRB World Series||41 events|

 A spectacular spree of 52 tries, an England record, in the IRB 2012-13 World Series swept Dan Norton, the top touchdown maker in the tournament last season, into second place behind Ben Gollings (220) in the list of England’s all-time top scorers.
-With four at the Las Vegas event in January this year and three in the subsequent tournament in Wellington, he has increased his total to150 overall.
+With four at the Las Vegas event in January this year, three in the subsequent tournament in Wellington, three in Tokyo and four in Hong Kong, he has increased his total to 157 overall.
 He has overtaken Richard Haughton (106), Rob Thirlby (101) and former captain Simon Amor (71), now the England Sevens head coach.

 He celebrated his 24th birthday last year on the eve of the Cathay Pacific/HSBC Hong Kong Sevens.
 In 2011-12, he was second-leading IRB Series scorer with 37 behind teammate Mat Turner (38), who had set an England record.
 Being the third highest try-scorer overall with 32 in the 2010-11 HSBC Sevens World Series was only part of the ongoing success story of Dan, who joined Bristol Rugby in the summer of 2009 after two years with Gloucester, his home city club.